allenai/natural-instructions/tasks/README.md

 `task060_ropes_question_generation`	| Constructing questions regarding relations in the given paragraph.	| Question Generation
 `task061_ropes_answer_generation`	| Answering questions regarding relations in the given paragraph.	| Answer Generation `task062_bigbench_repeat_copy_logic`	|  Generating text that follows simple logical operations such as "repeat", "before", "after" etc.	| Logic
+`task065_timetravel_consistent_sentence_classification`	| Choosing the option that makes a given short story consistent. | Classification
+`task066_timetravel_binary_consistency_classification`	| Identifying if the given sentence is consistent with the given story. | Classification
 `task067_abductivenli_answer_generation`	|  Generating text that completes a story based on given beginning and ending.	| Answer Generation
 `task068_abductivenli_incorrect_answer_generation.json`	|  Generating text that modifies a story to be incorrect based on given beginning, middle, and ending.	| Answer Generation
 `task069_abductivenli_classification.json`	|  Choosing text that completes a story based on given beginning and ending.	| Classification